google/oss-fuzz/docs/getting-started/new_project_guide.md

 Fuzzing on i386 is not enabled by default because many projects won't build for i386 without some modification to their OSS-Fuzz build process.
 For example, you will need to link against `$LIB_FUZZING_ENGINE` and possibly install i386 dependencies within the x86_64 docker image ([for example](https://github.com/google/oss-fuzz/blob/5b8dcb5d942b3b8bc173b823fb9ddbdca7ec6c99/projects/gdal/build.sh#L18)) to get things working.

+There are [known bugs](https://github.com/google/oss-fuzz/issues/2746) in ASAN on i386 that cause ClusterFuzz to report unreproducible crashes for 0 length testcases.
+There are no plans to fix these bugs so be ready for slightly more false positives if you use i386.
+These false positives should be somewhat easy to identify since they will manifest as crashes in ASAN rather than your code.

 ### fuzzing_engines (optional) {#fuzzing_engines}
 The list of fuzzing engines to use.
 By default, `libfuzzer`, `afl`, and `honggfuzz` are used.
 It is recommended to